joergen7/gen_pnet/README.md

 This OTP behavior allows programming with Petri nets.
 It implements a very general form of Petri nets using Erlang terms as tokens.
 This means that (i) tokens are not only markers but can be any data structure conceivable in Erlang, (ii) a place can hold any number of tokens not just one, (iii) transitions can perform any computation conceivable in Erlang.

 The Petri net is specified by implementing a set of callback functions (much like the `gen_fsm` behavior) declaring the place names, the transition names, the preset for each transition, in what modes a transition is enabled, what happens, when a transition fires in a given mode, and the net's initial marking.
 To communicate with the outside world, callback functions handling calls, casts, and unformatted messages can be provided.
 Finally, the user can specify a trigger function that is called for each token that is about to emerge on a place.
 This trigger function can devise side effects and can either let the token be created normally or make it vanish.
 Both terminating and live nets can be defined using `gen_pnet` and even though a live net never finishes to make progress, the net instance is constantly responsive to outside requests.
+Conflicting transitions fire randomly and fairly.

 The [documentation](https://cuneiform-lang.org/man/gen_pnet/index.html) of the `gen_pnet` module's API is available online.